SitesGPT Review: Is This AI Website Builder Worth Your Time?

 What Is SitesGPT?

-SitesGPT is an AI website builder founded in 2023 that uses large language models to generate complete websites from simple prompts.
+SitesGPT is an AI website builder founded recent years that uses large language models to generate complete websites from simple prompts.
 The platform asks you basic questions about your business-name, industry, tone-and then builds out a multi-page site with content, images, and a contact form.

 The whole process takes minutes, not hours or days.
 You can then customize the result using a drag-and-drop editor, though the editing capabilities are more limited compared to established builders.